PETA Slams Nick Jonas And Priyanka Chopra Over Animal Use In Wedding

 While Nick Jonas and Priyanka Chopra’s wedding was one for the books, there were a few people that didn’t particularly like a certain part of the festivities.

-According to Page Six, the pair had a busy weekend with one Western wedding ceremony and another traditional Hindu wedding ceremony.
+According to Page Six, the pair had a busy weekend — taking part in one Western wedding ceremony and another traditional Hindu wedding ceremony.
 But since photos of horses used in the event have surfaced, People for the Ethical Treatment of Animals (also known as PETA) are speaking out.
-On the PETA India twitter page, they shared a four minute long video that details the abuse of white horses in Indian weddings.
+On the PETA India Twitter page, they shared a video that details the abuse of white horses in Indian weddings.

-The video shows photo and videos from horses that are used during Indian weddings along with other details like how these animals are “sorely abused.”
-The video then goes on to share many things about the horses’ “sad” lives including the fact that they’re kept in filthy sheds that are full of “swarms of flies,” which makes their living conditions miserable.
+The video shows footage of horses that are used during Indian weddings — along with other details, claiming that these animals are “sorely abused.”
+The video then goes on to share many things about the horses’ “sad” lives, including the fact that they’re kept in filthy sheds that are full of “swarms of flies,” which makes their living conditions miserable.

 And along with the video, PETA specifically called out Priyanka and Nick for using horses in their ceremony.

 “Dear @priyankachopra and @nickjonas.
 Eles 4 weddings live n chains & horses r controlled w whips, spiked bits.
-Ppl r rejecting ele rides: https://www.youtube.com/watch?v=Omror-75zC0&t=1s … & having horse-free weddings.
+Ppl r rejecting ele rides & having horse-free weddings.
 Congrats, but we regret it was not a happy day for animals.”

 Additionally, PETA India CEO Manilal Valliyate released a statement on the use of animals in the wedding, saying that Chopra was “ill-served” by not being advised of the firestorm she would face for using animals in her wedding.